ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 | HTTP   | TCP      | 80         | IP of GitHub Enterprise        |
 | HTTPS  | TCP      | 443        | IP of GitHub Enterprise        |

-You do not need to set this up inside the VM—this is strictly for any virtual or physical firewalls you have when deploying the VM, such as AWS Security Groups.
+You do not need to set this up inside the VM.
+This is strictly for any virtual or physical firewalls you have when deploying the VM, such as AWS Security Groups.

 ### 3.2 Configure Access and Network